Australian Shepherd History

 Good Things Come in Small Packages

 This much smaller Aussie proved to be very popular, and in 1990, the Miniature Australian Shepherd Club of the USA was formed.
 MASCUSA was able to gain recognition for the Miniature Australian Shepherd from the American Rare Breeds Association.
-Throughout the next several years, much controvery and politics ensued.
+Throughout the next several years, much controversy and politics ensued.
 Today the Parent Club for Mini Aussies is NAMASCUSA, North American Miniature Australian Shepherd Club of the USA.

 Great Things Come in Even Smaller Packages!